 What is M1 Finance?

-M1 Finance is a hybrid robo-advisor and online brokerage.
-Offering a way to manage and administer your investment accounts, M1 Finance combines features of more traditional robo-advisors (like investment automation features and pre-made investment portfolio profiles) with online brokerage options (like the ability to trade individual stocks and even fractional shares).
+M1 Finance is a hybrid robo-advisor and online brokerage launched in 2015 by Brian Barnes.
+M1 Finance offers investors a way to invest and manage their investment accounts at no cost.
+M1 Finance combines features of more traditional robo-advisors (like investment automation features and pre-made investment portfolio profiles) with online brokerage options (like the ability to trade individual stocks, ETFs, and even fractional shares).

 How Does M1 Finance Work?